federicotdn/verb/README.md

 Finally, a list of all recipes and their descriptions can be obtained using `make help` or simply `make`.

 ## Related Packages

+Verb's functionality can be extended via some related packages, such as:
+- [impostman](https://github.com/flashcode/impostman): Can be used to import [Postman](https://www.postman.com/) collections into Verb.

+## Similar Packages

 - [restclient](https://github.com/pashky/restclient.el): Verb is an attempt to improve upon the core idea of the `restclient` package: writing request specifications on a buffer, and receiving the responses on another.
 The most important differences between the two packages are:
   - Verb uses a tree-like structure to organize request specifications, `restclient` uses a flat one.